Jiubel/Jiubelsproject1.github.io/README.md

 ## 📊 Results
 - Simulated attacker activity using SSH
 - Captured commands with Cowrie
-- Sent logs to Wazuh in real time
+- Forwarded logs into Wazuh in real time
-- Built a custom detection rule
+- Built and tested a custom detection rule
-- Verified alerts based on attacker behavior
+- Verified alert generation based on attacker behavior

+This project demonstrates my ability to simulate attacks, analyze logs, and build detections within a SIEM environment.

 ---